1. Overview

 Different measurement techniques for output are adopted for different service areas.

-Three service areas (police, defence and other public services) are largely “collective” services, and therefore output from these sectors is more difficult to measure directly.
-Instead, an “output-equals-inputs” convention is applied, where output volume is assumed to equal the volume of inputs used to create them.
+Three service areas (police, defence and other public services) are largely "collective" services, which impact the population as a whole rather than an individual, and therefore output from these sectors is more difficult to measure directly.
+Instead, an "output-equals-inputs" convention is applied, where output volume is assumed to equal the volume of inputs used to create them.
 In this case, productivity is constant.

-Within healthcare, we assume that approximately 14% of output is measured indirectly; this output is services delivered by non-NHS providers.
+Within healthcare, approximately 13% of output is measured indirectly; this output is services delivered by non-NHS providers.
 It is worth noting that inputs and output are also equal for GP prescribing, however, in this case we calculate the volume of outputs directly with cost-weighted activity.

 Quality adjustment

 Where data are available and relevant, output measures are quality adjusted.
-Quality adjustments are currently applied to five service areas: healthcare, education, children’s social care, adult social care, and public order and safety.
+Quality adjustments are currently applied to six service areas:

 A quality adjustment is, in its simplest terms, a statistical estimate of the change in the quality of a public service.
 This provides a more accurate picture of the link between output and the desired outcomes, for example, increased attainment in GCSE-level attainment scores for the education service area.
 In the market sector, quality is accounted for through differences in the prices of goods and services.
 However, in the non-market sector, there is no market price therefore prices cannot be used.
 For more detail on quality adjustments, see A guide to quality adjustment in public service productivity measures.